ncihtan/htan_missing_manual/data_model/identifiers.md

 ## Phase 2 vs Phase 1 HTAN Identifiers
 Small improvements to the HTAN Identifier system were introduced in Phase 2 of HTAN.
 Figure 1 represents some elements of the new identifier system.
 Namely, the inclusion of a “B” or a “D” in HTAN identifiers to distinguish biospecimen from data files.
 Please see Figure 4 in [Phase 1 HTAN ID Provenance](#phase-1-htan-id-provenance) for comparison.
-The remainder of this page provides more details regarding HTAN Identifiers and is divided into Phase 2 and Phase 1 HTAN ID Provenance sections.
+The specific regex patterns used to validate Phase 2 identifiers is included in the [Phase 2 Regex Validation](#phase-2-regex-validation) section.

 ## Phase 2 HTAN IDs
 ### Phase 2 Participant IDs